NelleV/SCCourses/git-intro/git.rst

 ================================================================================

-- Tracked files: files that were in the last snapshots
+- Tracked files: files that were in the last snapshots.
+They can be in 3 different states:

   - unmodified
   - modified